State Unemployment Insurance

 Local income tax will vary by your specific location in any given state and can be dependent on your work location as well as your residential location.
 For example, anyone that earns income in New York City is required to pay an additional New York City tax in addition to their federal and state taxes.
 This is the case even for individuals that work in New York City, but are residents elsewhere.

 Any type of earning that you receive in a year (salary, bonuses, commission, gambling winnings) will have taxes withheld and paid out to the IRS in your name.
-As an employee, taxes will be withheld from your paycheck by your employer and will be calculated based on your W-4 filings.
+As an employee, taxes will be withheld from your paycheck by your employer and will be calculated based on your W-4 filing status and allowances.

 Determining tax withheld using Form W–4